lxlt8/linuxcnc_scurve_compact/cmake/libhome-extern/README.md

 # Homemod_extern

 ## Hal component for linuxcnc homing.
-Homecia402.so is a linuxcnc hal component like homemod.so.
+Homemod_extern.so is a linuxcnc hal component like homemod.so.
 This component has a few edits to make it able to be used with servo drives using internal homing, like home on index z pulse.